cookieys/cookieys-hub/debug.md

-Here are **anti-debugging/anti-tampering techniques** for Lua (common in game hacks or sensitive scripts).
+Here are **anti-debugging/anti-tampering techniques** for Lua.
 Use these with caution, as they may trigger false positives or break in certain environments:

 ---